marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

 <p align=center>Course 01 - The Rise of Social MediaAccess <br/>

-Social media refers to all forms of electronic communication, such as web sites for social networking and microblogging, through which users create online communities and relationships and share information, ideas, personal messages, pictures, videos, and other content.
+Social media refers to all forms of electronic communication, such as web sites for social networking and microblogging, <br/>
+through which users create online communities and relationships and share information, ideas, personal messages, pictures, <br/>
+videos, and other content.

 Types of Social Media -
-  Blogs - Wordpress, Blogger
+  - Blogs - Wordpress, Blogger
-  Micro Blogs - Twitter, Tumblr
+  - Micro Blogs - Twitter, Tumblr
-  Image Sharing - Instagram, Flickr
+  - Image Sharing - Instagram, Flickr
-  SocialNetworks - Facebook, Google+
+  - SocialNetworks - Facebook, Google+
-  SocialBookmarking - Digg, Delicious, StumbleUpon Geolocation -
+  - SocialBookmarking - Digg, Delicious, StumbleUpon
-  Video Sharing - Youtube, Vine
+  - Video Sharing - Youtube, Vine
-  Podcasts - Itunes, Skydrive
+  - Podcasts - Itunes, Skydrive
-  Social News - Reddit, News Vine
+  - Social News - Reddit, News Vine
-  Knowledge - Ask, Yahoo
+  - Knowledge - Ask, Yahoo

 Evolution of Marketing
-Past Generations - Social interactions were face-to-face.
+  - Past Generations - Social interactions were face-to-face.
 The audience was local and difficult to scale.
-Current and Future Generations - Social  interactions are virtual.
+  - Current and Future Generations - Social  interactions are virtual.
 The audience is global and easy to reach.

-Traditional\ Tradigital Advertising - Local marketing evolved into more distributed advertising Marketing much more global then even a few years ago Understanding how modern marketing is much more targeted
+Traditional\ Tradigital Advertising - Local marketing evolved into more distributed advertising
+  - Marketing much more global then even a few years ago
+  - Understanding how modern marketing is much more targeted

 Benefits of Social Media to Organizations
 Expand Online Presence